Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 Finished Product:

-The finished product of this tutorial can be found in Tutorial 2 Importing a Dips File.rocslope2 file, located in the Examples > Tutorials folder in your RocSlope2 installation folder.
+The finished product of this tutorial can be found in the Tutorial 2 Importing a Dips File.rocslope2 file, located in the Examples > Tutorials folder in your RocSlope2 installation folder.

 2.0 Dips File